Fraser-Greenlee/transformer-vae/README.md

-# T5-VAE
+# Transformer-VAE (WIP)

 ![Diagram of the a State Autoencoder](t5-vae.png)

-T5-VAE learns smooth latent spaces of any set of discrete sequence without hard-coding rules in the decoder.
+Transformer-VAE's learn smooth latent spaces of discretes sequence without hard-coding rules in their decoders.

 This can be used for program synthesis, drug discovery, music generation and much more!

 To see how it works checkout [this blog post](https://fraser-greenlee.github.io/2020/08/13/Transformers-as-Variational-Autoencoders.html).

+This repo is in active development but I should be coming out with a release soon.

 ## Install